SGrondin/bottleneck/README.md

 console.log(count);
 ```

 `priority` is optional.
-Without that argument, it returns return the total number of jobs waiting to be executed, otherwise it only counts the number of jobs with that specific priority.
+Without that argument, it returns the total number of jobs waiting to be executed, otherwise it only counts the number of jobs with that specific priority.

 ### running()